WebexCC-SA/LAB-2851/docs/lab1_bruno.md

     5. Copy and save the Client ID and the Client Secret.

-## Lab 1.2 Configure Postman/Bruno to send APIs to JDS
+## Lab 1.2 Configure Postman/Bruno to send APIs to CJDS

 !!! note
     You can find the full API documentation <a href="https://developer.webex.com/webex-contact-center/docs/api/v1/customer-identification" target="_blank">here</a>